Spirituality and religion in therapy: a holistic approach

 The spiritual and psycho-spiritual aspect of my work with clients might include exploration of metaphysical experience, connection to divinity, energy work, connection to the higher-self, spiritual practice and spiritual and religious frameworks.
 Again, this is client dependant.
 I always work from the client’s frame of reference, rather than bringing in my own beliefs.
 Spiritual and psycho-spiritual aspects are integrated with modern counselling psychology approaches, including psychodynamic therapy, gestalt therapy, somatic approaches and neuroscience.

 Integrating a client’s spiritual or religious beliefs into the therapeutic process can support clients to explore their struggles from a heart centred place, while considering their place in the interconnected web of life.
 It can help us to zoom out and connect with something bigger as a resource while we explore our struggles.
+It can also be hugely comforting.
+I know that my own spiritual life brings me a lot of comfort and my spiritual experiences help me to connect with meaning, to nourish myself and to look at the bigger picture, especially in times of struggle.

 It can also be an integral part of the work in terms of examining the religious or spiritual beliefs that have been handed down to us and our relationship with them.
 As well as working with clients who are exploring the affirming aspects of their beliefs, I have worked with clients who have experienced religious trauma or who have grown up in a religious or spiritual setting that no longer aligns with their belief system.
 This might sound complicated given that I hold spiritual beliefs that are important to me, however the client’s experience and their perspective is always the guiding factor, whether we’re exploring struggles connected to spirituality or something completely unrelated.